2022–23 UEFA Futsal Champions League

-The 2022–23 UEFA Futsal Champions League is the 37th edition of Europe's premier club futsal tournament, and the 22nd edition organized by UEFA.
-It is also the fifth edition since the tournament was rebranded from "UEFA Futsal Cup" to UEFA Futsal Champions League.
+The 2022–23 UEFA Futsal Champions League was the 37th edition of Europe's premier club futsal tournament, and the 22nd edition organized by UEFA.
+It was also the fifth edition since the tournament was rebranded from "UEFA Futsal Cup" to UEFA Futsal Champions League.
+The final tournament took place at the Palma Arena in Palma de Mallorca, Spain on 5–7 May 2023.